-Many analyses done with respect to Roth IRA conversions only come out to a positive outcome when the attendant tax on the conversion is paid from non-IRA sources.
-For many folks this shoots down the entire prospect, as there is no available cash outside of IRAs and other investments to use to pay the tax on the conversion.
-Taking the cash from the IRA in the form of a distribution can result in a 10% penalty, which can kill the whole plan.
+Most of the time, when analyzing the prospect of a Roth conversion, the best outcome occurs when the tax is paid from non-IRA sources.
+For many folks this shoots down the entire prospect, as there is no available cash outside of IRAs to use to pay the tax on the conversion.
+Taking the cash from the IRA in the form of a distribution can result in a 10% penalty, which can kill the whole plan, making it far more expensive in the long run.

 One source of funds that you may not have considered is within your non-IRA investment accounts – especially if you have inherent capital gains and losses (even moreso if you have carried-over capital losses that wouldn’t otherwise be utilized readily).